How can I provide lifetime care for my child or loved one with disability?

 These are just an overview of the many steps.
 Know that your consultation with Birth Justice is free.
 Only upon a successful settlement or verdict in your favor, will Birth Justice be paid for its time invested in the case.

-What can we help your family with?
+How can we help your family?

-Call us anytime at (313) 230-5115 or fill out the contact form.
+Call us now at (313) 230-5115 or fill out the contact form.